Edgar-Donk/frothy-brew/docs/colour_picker/joining_rgb_hsv.rst

     Similar to horizontal, all we need are ``sticky 'ns'`` and ``rowconfigure``.

-If we had been using pack then all the container widgets would need the fill and expand options suitably filled in, but as we are using the grid management system, it is a bit more complicated.
-The horizontal expansion will be required.
-All widgets that will adjust horizontally require a ``sticky 'ew'`` option, so if it has a ``'n'`` it becomes ``'new'``, existing ``'ew'`` stay.
+If we had been using pack then all the container widgets would need the fill and expand options, but as we are using the grid management system, it is a bit more complicated.
+All widgets that adjust horizontally require a ``sticky 'ew'`` option, so if it has a ``'n'`` it becomes ``'new'``, existing ``'ew'`` stay.
 All container widgets also require ``sticky 'ew'``, this does not apply to root.
 We now have to inform all container widgets which columns are required